ProGamerGov/captum/captum/optim/README.md

 ![circuits_showcase](example_images/circuits_showcase.png)

 The information in InceptionV1 model flows from the neuron on the left to the neuron on the right in the forward pass, and the heatmap shows us how they interact.
+In the case of our example, we see how the dog head is placed onto the dog body.

 Docs